Perforce Workspace Handling in TeamCity

 If multiple Perforce VCS roots are used for the checkout, the variables are created for the first VCS root in the list of the build's VCS roots:

 P4USER— same as

 P4PORT— same as

-These variables can be used to perform custom p4 commands after the checkout.
+These variables can be used to perform custom Perforce commands after the checkout.
 For example, to be able to access the port of the

 Deleting Workspace on Build Agent

-TeamCity deletes the Perforce workspaces it created in different situations:
+TeamCity deletes the Perforce workspaces in the following scenarios:

 Immediately after a versioned settings commit (a workspace is created for each commit).

 In the background of the agent process (between builds), when it detects a non-existing workspace directory for a workspace associated with the current agent.
 A TeamCity agent performs a clean-up of unused checkout directories (the default timeout is 8 days, can be changed with the

 system.teamcity.build.checkoutDir.expireHourssystem property).
 When a checkout directory is deleted, and this directory is associated with a Perforce workspace, this workspace is deleted as well.
 Cleaning Perforce workspaces can be disabled via the